To main content

 Wisdome, The National Museum of Science and Technology's new annex, aims to challenge visitors and Swedish architecture.
 The new wing opened in December 2023 as a state-of-the-art 360° dome cinema built primarily out of wood.
 "We wanted to create a new point of reference for architecture", says museum director Peter Skogh.
 "And in my opinion, we've succeded.
 It's one of the most advanced wooden buildings in the world."

 It's the second week of December 2023, and a thick blanket of snow lies over the National Museum of Science and Technology in Stockholm.
-This particular Friday morning is somewhat warmer than the days preceding it.
-The thawing snow is dripping from trees and creating pools small pools of ice-cold slush.
+This particular Friday morning is somewhat warmer than the days before.
+The thawing snow is dripping from trees, creating small pools of ice-cold slush.
 Still, it's not melting nearly fast enough to reveal the new building tucked away in the museum's inner courtyard.

-Located here, under an arched roof, is Wisdome; the museum's new dome cinema with a spherical auditorium, a café, and an events area.
+Located here, under a snow-covered arched roof, is Wisdome; the museum's new dome cinema with a spherical auditorium, a café, and an events area.
 On a day like this though, with the roof shingles covered by one foot of snow, it looks more like an epic sledding slope.

 "It's a very discrete bump", muses museum director Peter Skogh.
 "Like someone lying on their back, their belly sticking out."